 It’s a smart test.
 If an ad is truly tailored to your brand, it’s not going to be transferable.
-In the spirit of this advertising rule of thumb, I’d like to add one for social media giveaways:
+In the spirit of this advertising rule of thumb, I’d like to add one for a social media giveaway:

-When you’re hosting a giveaway online, substitute your item for a new iPad.
+When you’re hosting a social media giveaway online, substitute your item for a new iPad.
 If it still makes sense, it’s not an effective giveaway.

 This isn’t about the giveaway item per se, but what you’ve built around it.
 If it doesn’t matter what you’re giving away, does anything about it matter?
 Is it just free stuff?

 Let’s be real – this isn’t anonymous generosity.
 You’re hosting a social media giveaway because you want something in return: customers, followers, or simply greater brand awareness.
 Too often, giveaways attract the masses who are only interested in a prize.
 People come in droves and make you feel good about all your new “likes,” yet they never return again.
 (Can you hear the crickets?)

 The good news is, there are ways to break convention.
 Here are 4 ways to make a giveaway, sweepstakes or contest more meaningful to you and your community –

 It’s important to make content generation a central part of your giveaway, as long as you don’t include so many asks that you overwhelm people and discourage entry.
 You can ask those entering to do something easy, like share a photo and include a specific tag.
 Or, you can ask your winners to share content.
 After all, where’s the fun in sharing contests if you don’t also share the prize?